innobright/help.innobright.com/src/usage/advanced-usage.rst

 ``--tile-size``
 --------

 Controls the max size of the internal tile.
-The tile-size given is an upper bound, the actual tile size will always be less than the tile-size in each axis.
+The tile-size given is an upper bound, the actual tile size will always be less than the tile-size in each diminsion.
+Altus finds the subdivision for each axis independently such that the length of the tile in that axis is smaller than the tile-size maximum.
 If the tile-size is larger than the full image then it is clamped to the size of the image.
+By default the tile-size is set to 1024.

+Example:

+You want to denoise an image with dimensions 960 x 540, but it's too large to fit in memory.
+You know that any tile smaller than 400x400 will fit in memory so you specify tile-size=400.

+X axis: 960/2 = 480 is larger than the max tile-size of 400.
+Next it will try 960/3 = 320 which is accepted since it's less than the max tile-size of 400.

+Y axis: 540/2 = 270 which is accepted since it's smaller than 400.

+Now the subdivisions are found in both axis, we can look at the accepted tile size: 320 x 270.
+It will take 6 tiles at this tile-size to denoise the image.

 ``--firefly``
 --------